overlookmotel/sequelize-extra/README.md

 API is stable.
 Tested on MySQL.
 Untested on the other DB dialects that Sequelize supports.

 Requires recent master of Sequelize v2.x dev branch, more recent than 28 Oct 2014.
-This is more recent than v2.0.0-rc2 which is latest available on NPM. i.e. you need to get latest Sequelize from Github (hence why Travis is failing).
+This is more recent than v2.0.0-rc2 which is latest available on NPM. i.e. you need to get latest Sequelize from Github.

 ## Usage